 This ministry promotes a biblical worldview based on the belief (1) that God is the all-powerful, all-knowing Creator and Ruler of the universe, (2) that the Bible is accurate in all that it teaches, (3) that salvation is a gift that cannot be earned, and (4) that Christians have a responsibility to share their faith with others.

-Our goal is to help people understand the Bible better, so they can make informed decisions about spiritual issues.
+Our goal is to help people understand the Bible, so they can make informed decisions about spiritual issues.
 We provide a wide range of educational seminars, sermons and Bible studies for groups within the USA.
-We also provide mentoring and answers to Bible study related questions (as time permits).
+We also provide mentoring and answers to Bible related questions (as time permits).

-We recognize the inspiration and authority of the Old and New Testament but oppose the use of the Oral Law for deciding matters of faith and practice within the Christian Church.
-While the writings of ancient rabbis may provide valuable background information regarding the New Testament, Jesus adamantly rejected the traditions of the elders and warned His disciples to avoid the leaven of Pharisaic doctrine (Matt 16:5-12).
+We recognize the inspiration and authority of both the Old and New Testament but oppose the use of the Oral Law for deciding matters of faith and practice within the Christian Church.
+While the writings of ancient rabbis may provide useful background information about the New Testament, Jesus firmly rejected the traditions of the elders and warned His disciples to avoid the leaven of Pharisaic doctrine (Matt 16:5-12, Mark 7:6-9).

 We explain how to apply the Torah in a modern, Western culture.
 We follow well established principles of biblical interpretation and carefully avoid the twin ditches of legalism and antinomianism.
-We also avoid the numerous, lunatic fringe issues that plague many groups today such as End Times prediction addiction, Kabbalah mysticism or wacky conspiracy theories.
+We also avoid the numerous, lunatic fringe issues that plague many groups today such as End Times prediction addiction, Kabbalah mysticism and wacky conspiracy theories.